-Governor Walker Calls for Three Month Delay of Entitlement Reform
+Governor Walker Calls for Three Month Delay Entitlement Reform

-On November 14, 2013, Governor Walker called for a special session of the Legislature to take up Legislation that would allow individuals currently enrolled in BadgerCare Plus more time to enroll in a health care plan through to the federal health insurance Marketplace.
+On November 14, 2013, Governor Walker called for a special session of the Legislature to take up Legislation that would allow individuals currently enrolled in BadgerCare Plus more time to enroll in a health care plan through the federal Health Insurance Marketplace.
 As a result, the health care changes that were slated to be implemented on January 1, 2014 did not take effect until April 1, 2014.
-The health care changes that were included in the budget were delayed, including changes to BadgerCare Plus eligibility and BadgerCare Plus plan design.
+The health care changes included in the budget were delayed, including changes to BadgerCare Plus eligibility and BadgerCare Plus plan design.

-- Eligibility for childless adults with incomes below 100% of the federal poverty level enrolling for and receiving BadgerCare Plus benefits.
+- Eligibility for childless adults with incomes below 100% of the federal poverty level.

 - All BadgerCare Plus members receiving the same health care benefits through the Standard Plan.